Job titles are meaningless (outside of pay bands), but lets pretend for a minute

 The Senior Engineer focuses on the code.

-They can sometimes be tough to manage (like most teenagers), but valuable as they have the ability and desire to keep a high bar on your software quality.
+They can be like teenagers with regards to personal blind spots, but valuable as they have the ability and desire to keep a high bar on your software quality.

 The Staff Engineer focuses on the product.

-A staff engineer cares less about low level code quality, and more about the overall product utility.
-What's the point of pristine code in a product nobody want to use?
+A staff engineer cares less about low level code quality, and more about the product utility.
+What's the point of pristine code if it can't be shipped?
+Or if it's not useful?

 This is inherently cross functional, an engineer at this level is growing their soft skills and learning KPIs outside their department.